syrianarchive/yemeniarchive-investigations/tools_methods/methodology/metadata_schema/index.md

     <td>ANALYSIS</td>
     <td>PICK</td>
     <td>Manual</td>
     <td>To indicate the type of violation after verifying the footage.
-The Yemeni Archive uses the categories identified by the UN OHCHR Inquiry on Syria and used by the Yemeni Archive project include: &nbsp;
+The Yemeni Archive uses the categories identified by the UN OHCHR Inquiry on Yemen and used by the Yemeni Archive project include: &nbsp;
     <li>Massacres and other unlawful killing;</li>
     <li>Arbitrary arrest and unlawful detention;</li>
     <li>Hostage-taking;</li>